ethnt/v1.ethnt.me/README.md

 ![ethnt.me](https://cloud.githubusercontent.com/assets/137037/4501592/c6c19fca-4aaf-11e4-8360-0ec7af4ec1f4.png)

 This is the [Siteleaf](http://siteleaf.com) theme for my website.
 You can use it if you like.
-A lot of the structural stuff (like the `Rakefile` and structure) are taken from [destroytoday/destroytoday.com](https://github.com/destroytoday/destroytoday.com).
+A lot of the structural stuff (like the `Rakefile` and file system organization) are taken from [destroytoday/destroytoday.com](https://github.com/destroytoday/destroytoday.com).

 ## Usage